ConorWebb96/bb-type-ahead/README.md

 ![Relationship search and assign example](https://github.com/ConorWebb96/bb-typehead/assets/126772285/b94b7fa6-02fe-496f-9bf4-546f74339e97)

 ## Disclaimer
-You can search on arrays e.g. multi-select inputs within Budibase.
+You can search on arrays e.g. multi-select columns within Budibase.
 However you can only search one of the values within these.
 In the future I may expand this to search for multiple valeus within these field types.